 cut records through the electrostat, they were stunned and impressed.
 The electrostat performed splendidly.
-They had never heard instrumental timbres reproduced with such realism.
-This system sounded like real music rather than the honking, squawking rendition of the acoustic gramophone.
+They narrowed the field of had never heard instrumental timbres reproduced with such realism.
+This sys-"contestants down" to the tem sounded like real music rather than the honking, squawking rendition of the cone and the electrostat. acoustic gramophone.
 Immediately, they knew they were on to something big.
 The acoustic gramophone was destined to become obsolete.
 Due to Rice and Kellogg's enthusiasm, they devoted a considerable amount of time researching the electrostatic design.
 However, they soon encountered the same difficulties that even present designers face; planar speakers require a very large surface area to reproduce the lower frequencies of the audio spectrum.
 Because the management at Bell Labs considered large speakers unacceptable, Rice and Kellogg's work on electrostatics would never be put to use for a commercial product.
-Reluctantly, they advised the the electrostatic design lay dormant.

-Bell management to go with the cone.
-For the next 30 years,
+Reluctantly, they advised the Bell management to go with the cone.
+For the next 30 years, the electrostatic design lay dormant.